Terms and Conditions for Video on Demand

 This article applies to: Video on Demand

-Faculty own the copyright of original content entered into the Video on Demand service according to Cornell University Copyright Policy, unless other contracts or agreements have been arranged specifically between the faculty member and the university (for example under a Faculty Innovation in Teaching Project, innovation.cornell.edu).
-Please note that students own the copyright of the content they contribute, unless they are working in their capacity as a Cornell employee or other holder of a university appointment.
-Staff content is considered work for hire and therefore owned by the University.
+- Faculty own the copyright of original content that they have entered into the Video on Demand service, according to Cornell University Copyright Policy, unless other contracts or agreements have been arranged specifically between the faculty member and the university.

 Family Education Rights Protection Act (FERPA)

-Faculty and staff should be aware that the content entered into Video on Demand service identifying students, or content contributed by students, constitutes an education record and that FERPA regulations apply.
+Faculty and staff should be aware that content uploaded to Video on Demand that identifies students, or content that is contributed by students, constitutes an education record and that FERPA regulations apply to it.
 Those regulations require that the content be protected from disclosure without student consent.
-Disclosure in this context includes use outside of the class such as posting student content openly on the Internet.
-Faculty who intend to post original student work openly on the Internet may do so with the students' permission or by providing an opt out option for individual students.
+Disclosure in this context includes use outside of the class, such as posting student content openly on the Internet.

 Accessibility Requirements

-ASR (machine) captions will be automatically added to all newly-uploaded content.
-By themselves, ASR captions will not meet the accessibility standards Cornell seeks to achieve.
-Media owners are responsible for editing the ASR captions to ensure accuracy.
+ASR (machine) captions will be automatically added to all newly uploaded content.
+By themselves, ASR captions do not meet the accessibility standards Cornell seeks to achieve, so media owners are responsible for editing the ASR captions to ensure accuracy.

 Support Contact: